Good Fat vs. Bad Fat + What You Need to Know

-When adding fat to your diet, quantity and quality are the most important factors to consider.
-In clinical studies, subjects who ate a moderate or low-fat diet did not lose weight any easier than participants who followed a moderate or high-fat diet.
-In turns out that the type of fat consumed is much more important than the amount.
+When adding fat to your diet, both quantity and quality are important factors to consider — with quality weighing heavier.
+In clinical studies, subjects who ate a moderate or low-fat diet didn’t lose weight with more ease compared to participants who followed a moderate or high-fat diet.
+It turns out that the type of fat consumed is much more important than the amount.

-Embracing fat as a necessary part of your diet.
+So, it’s time to think of fat as a necessary part of your diet, not something to avoid.
 Focus on eating healthy fats, in moderation of course, and limiting the bad fats.
-Swap out butter or margarine with olive oil or peanut oil for cooking and baking.
-For cold use, try avocado oil, walnut oil, or flaxseed oil.
-Eat fish instead of steak.
-Skip canned foods at the grocery store and make your own soups.
+Swap butter with olive oil or margarine with peanut oil, eat fish instead of steak, and skip canned soup and choose to make your own instead.

-For a quick overview, these are a few sources of healthy fats:
+For a quick overview, here are sources of healthy fats:

 We’re not saying you can never have a donut, cookie, or your favorite treat again.
-However, if you want to be fit, it is best to limit your consumption of bad fats as much as possible and trade them for healthy alternatives.
+However, if you want to reach your wellness goals, it is best to limit your consumption of foods containing bad fats as much as possible and trade them for healthy alternatives.

-If you have 8fit Pro, you can feel safe knowing that your meal plans are designed by nutritionists to provide a variety of fats, as well as decrease the consumption of unhealthy fats.
-That way, you will eat a healthy diet the majority of the time and if you must, you have the wiggle room for one cheat day a week.
+If you have 8fit PRO, you can feel safe knowing that your meal plans are designed by nutritionists to provide a variety of fats while decreasing your consumption of unhealthy fats.
+That way, you will eat a healthy diet the majority of the time and if you must, you have the wiggle room for indulging here and there.